Make a plan to collect candid, actionable feedback from your key partners in 2025.

 Anthony Richardson

-Chair, Board; CEO, George Gund Foundation
+Chair, Board; President, George Gund Foundation

 Anthony became president of The George Gund Foundation in 2022.
 Prior to joining the Foundation, he served as executive director of The Nord Family Foundation in Amherst, OH, where he previously served as an associate director and program officer.
 Before working in philanthropy, Anthony held positions in the private sector, K-12 education, higher education, and government.